FAQS

 We received public comments.
 Does the agency have to respond?

 Yes.
 G.S.
 150B-21.3A(c)(1) requires agencies to review the public comments and prepare a brief response addressing the merits of each comment to accompany the report filed for RRC review.
-Agencies are not required to respond directly to the individual commenters.

 So I just send the report in by email and I am done?